Back to Blog

 }

-This forced the client to use ws:// instead of inferring wss://, aligning with our local dev setup.
+This forced the client to use ws:// instead of inferring wss://, aligning with my local dev setup.

 Manifest Generation Went Quiet